NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 reduce the jitter and also incorporate the initial adjustments as well, are saved in the directory for the specified output prefix.

+The optimized state files can also be appended to the .cub files (:numref:`embedded_csm`).

 This program saves, just like ``bundle_adjust`` (:numref:`ba_out_files`), two .csv error files, before and after optimization.
 Each has the triangulated world position for every